Samiullah-Syed/Data-Visualization-using-TABLEAU/README.md

 # Data-Visualization-using-TABLEAU

-storyboard will be an open-ended story foryou to explore various different features in the data and try to showcase different plots.
-Makesure to have minimum clutter in the plots, follow a consistent color scheme across all the plots,and use proper colors to highlight a specific insight.
-Moreover, your plots on all the dashboardsshould be interactive and responsive.
-There should be 1 dashboard that should cover thesummary of the story as well as your recommendations
+Compelling storyboard for an Insurance Claims company that has provided with the Car Insurance Claims dataset.
+Provide Insightful Plots on all the dashboards should be interactive and responsive.
+Provide Summary of the story as well as Business recommendations.